KunoiSayami/Things-Forward-telegram/README.md

-# Forward message bot

-Forward message what you need.
+# Message-Forwarding Bot

+Automatically forward the target message

-## Notice
+## Note

 This version is not incompatible with previous versions.

+Technical support for previous versions is no longer provided.

-## Runtime environment
+## Operating Environment

-In principle, need python 3.4.x interpreter
+Python 3.4 and above is required

 The following libraries are required:

 - pyrogram
+- pymysql

 ## Feature

-* Full support any media
+* Support any media except voice messges
-* Using MySQL engine to check file is duplicated (document and file is not support now)
+* Use MySQL engine to check if the target media is duplicated (Documents and files are not supported currently)
-* Can query entire group or channel
+* Collect all the videos and pictures from the target group or channel
-* Blacklist and special forwrad support
+* Customized forwarding methods including Blacklist
-* Using forward system to control forward action, custom time interval
+* The time interval for message forwarding is customized to avoid certain risks including banned accounts
-* Log to file supported
+* Logging function is supported
+* Add blacklists in batches (Deprecated)
+* If you have the authorized password, you can send authorized code to the bot account to get the permission
+* By using command lines, users can delete all the messages from a certain user in the blacklist.

 ## How to use

+* If you don't have `api_id` and `api_hash`, obtain them from [telegram](https://my.telegram.org/apps)
 * Copy `config.ini.default` to `config.ini`
-* Parse api id and api hash from [telegram](https://my.telegram.org/apps)
 * Edit forward target
+* Set up MySQL database and tables
 * Run `main.py`

 ## License